 da Vinci Xi Integrated Table Motion.
-Integrated Table Motion coordinates the movements of the da Vinci robot arms with an advanced operating room table, the TruSystem[®] 7000dV sold by Trumpf MedicalTM, to enable shifting a patient's position in real-time while the da Vinci surgical robotic arms remains docked.
+Integrated Table Motion coordinates the movements of the da Vinci robot arms with an advanced operating room table, the TruSystem® 7000dV sold by Trumpf MedicalTM, to enable shifting a patient's position in real-time while the da Vinci surgical robotic arms remain docked.
 This gives operating room teams the capabilities to optimally position the operating table so that gravity exposes anatomy during multi-quadrant da Vinci System procedures, maximize reach and access to target anatomy enabling surgeons to interact with tissue at an ideal working angle, and reposition the table during the procedure to enhance anesthesiologists' care of the patient.
-In June 2015, we received CE mark clearance for the integrated table motion product in Europe.
-Initial cases were successfully completed using the integrated table motion technology in the third quarter of 2015, and we began a phased introduction in Europe during the fourth quarter of 2015.
-We received FDA clearance for the da Vinci Xi integrated table motion product in January 2016 and began our U.S. launch.

 EndoWrist Stapler 45.
 In October 2012, we received FDA clearance for the EndoWrist Stapler 45 instrument with Blue and Green 45 mm reloads for use with the da Vinci Si Surgical System.
 The EndoWrist Stapler 45 is a wristed, stapling instrument intended for resection, transection and/or creation of anastomoses in general, gynecologic, and urologic surgery.
 This instrument enables operators to precisely position and fire the stapler.
 Its initial surgical use was directed towards colorectal procedures.
 In January 2015, we began to ship initial da Vinci Xi versions of the EndoWrist Stapler 45, including Blue, Green, and White 45 mm reloads.
 The White reloads are only available on the da Vinci Xi platform.
-In April 2015, we received CE Mark status to sell the EndoWrist Stapler for the Si and Xi Surgical Systems in European markets.